Use ground penetrating radar surveys to

 produce GPR images of the subsurface.

 2-D and 3-D cross-sections and maps are created by post processing the ground penetrating radar results.
 Here you can find ground penetrating radar services or surveys for geophysicists, engineers, geologists, military, and underground utility locators that are often used to map geology, mining, map fracture and fault systems, detect voids, locate utilities, scan concrete and pavement, locate underground storage tanks UST, find graves, archaeological investigations, map contamination, determine ice thickness, forensic investigations, agriculture, finding drain tiles, forestry, military investigations, and security applications.
 Many of these applications also fall into the category of engineering geophysics.
-A wide range of equipment can be rented from K. D. Jones Instruments.

 Ground penetrating radar systems